-The University of Minnesota Sea Grant program will begin a project in September 2021 to develop producer-scale methods for raising Yellow Perch fish from egg to market size in a recirculating aquaculture system (RAS).
+The University of Minnesota Sea Grant program is developing producer-scale methods for raising Yellow Perch fish from egg to market size in a recirculating aquaculture system (RAS).

 “Many Minnesota fish farmers are looking for a species that has a much higher market value than Tilapia; Yellow Perch might fill that niche,” said Amy Schrank, MNSG fisheries and aquaculture extension educator and project lead.
 “Minnesota Sea Grant has been actively engaged with Minnesota fish farmers since 2017 and raising Yellow Perch is one of the problems they asked us for help with.”

 Yellow Perch, also known as Lake Perch, are fish found in the drainages of the Atlantic and Arctic oceans, the Great Lakes, and the Mississippi River basin.
 Yellow Perch flesh has a mild, sweet flavor with firm, flaky white flesh.
 They are highly sought after by ice anglers, according to the Minnesota Department of Natural Resources.